-(1) Faculty 6 (Natural Science and Technology Faculty I - Mathematics and Computer Science) at Saarland University shall confer either a Bachelor of Science degree (B.Sc.) or a Master of Science degree (M.Sc.) on students who have successfully completed the respective programme in accordance with the assessment and examination procedures set out in these examination regulations.

-(2) The goal of the Bachelor's degree programme is to enable students to develop the ability to work on both theory-driven aspects and practical applications of the subject and to acquire an understanding of the fundamental concepts and methodologies used.
+- (1) The Faculty of Mathematics and Computer Science at Saarland University shall confer either a Bachelor of Science degree (B.Sc.) or a Master of Science degree (M.Sc.) on students who have successfully completed the respective programme in accordance with the assessment and examination procedures set out in these examination regulations. - (2) The goal of the Bachelor's degree programme is to enable students to develop the ability to work on both theory-driven aspects and practical applications of the subject and to acquire an understanding of the fundamental concepts and methodologies used.
 The Bachelor's degree is the first higher education degree recognized as a professional qualification in Germany.
-The Bachelor's degree curriculum may be more research-focused or more practically focused depending on the provisions of the relevant subject-specific regulations.

-(3) The goal of the Master's degree programme is to impart to students the methods and techniques used in scientific research and to acquire a more detailed understanding of key research results in the chosen subject.
-Details of a more research-focused or a more practically focused curriculum are set out in the provisions of the relevant subject-specific regulations.

-(4) In order to meet its obligations pursuant to Section 23(1) of the Saarland University Act, Faculty 6 (Natural Science and Technology Faculty I - Mathematics and Computer Science) at Saarland University shall establish subject-specific examination boards that shall conduct, supervise and approve student assessments (including the Bachelor's and Master's theses) in the degree programmes managed by the faculty.
+The Bachelor's degree curriculum may be more research-focused or more practically focused depending on the provisions of the relevant subject-specific examination regulations. - (3) The goal of the Master's degree programme is to impart to students the methods and techniques used in scientific research and to acquire a more detailed understanding of key research results in the chosen subject.
+Details of a more research-focused or a more practically focused curriculum are set out in the provisions of the relevant subject-specific examination regulations. - (4) In order to meet its obligations pursuant to Section 23(1) of the Saarland University Act, the Faculty of Mathematics and Computer Science at Saarland University shall establish subject-specific examination boards that conduct, supervise and approve student assessments (including the Bachelor's and Master's theses) in the degree programmes managed by the faculty.
 The examination boards shall receive organizational support form the faculty's Examinations Office.
-More detailed provisions are set out in Section 7.

-(5) All of the degree programmes may be studied part-time (cf. Sec.
-9).

-(6) Details regarding the content and structure of a degree programme are governed by the provisions of the relevant programme-specific study regulations, which describe the structure of the respective study programme particularly with regard to the compulsory modules and mandatory elective modules.
+More detailed provisions are set out in Section 7. - (5) All of the degree programmes may be studied part-time (cf. Sec.
+9). - (6) Details regarding the content and structure of a degree programme are governed by the provisions of the relevant programme-specific study regulations, which describe the structure of the respective study programme particularly with regard to the compulsory modules and mandatory elective modules.

-(7) Student assessments (including the Bachelor's or Master's thesis) may only be undertaken by a student who is properly enrolled for the relevant programme of study.
+- (7) Student assessments (including the Bachelor's or Master's thesis) may only be undertaken by a student who is properly enrolled for the relevant programme of study.
 In exceptional cases and where reasonable grounds exist, a student may apply to the relevant Examination Board for exemption from this requirement.
-The application may be submitted irrespective of the applicant's enrolment status.
+The application may be submitted irrespective of the applicant's enrolment status. - (8) For the purposes of these examination regulations, degree programmes at the Faculty of Mathematics and Computer Science are deemed comparable as per Section 80(1), item 4 of the Saarland Higher Education Institutions Act (SHSG) if the study regulations governing these programmes each contain identical compulsory modules worth at least 18 ECTS credits.